-From fros to Allen Iverson's intricate braids, men have long enjoyed embracing their hair texture even when met with discrimination as a result.
-In 2018, a Black Texas teen was forced to cut off his locs before a wrestling match, and earlier this year, another Black teen was told he couldn't wear his locs to graduation citing, his hair "would be out of dress code."
+From afros to Allen Iverson's intricate braids, men have long enjoyed embracing their hair texture even when met with discrimination as a result.
+In 2018, a Black Texas teen was forced to cut off his locs before a wrestling match, and in 2020, another Black teen was told he couldn't wear his locs to graduation because his hair "would be out of dress code."
 Thanks to the CROWN Act that has now passed in seven states, we are moving closer, with the help of legislation, to ensure Black hair is no longer legally able to be discriminated against.

 As men continue to embrace and experiment with their natural texture, we thought it best to tap a professional hairstylist for their top hair tips for men who want to give protective styles a try.